 to engage their audience.

 Translating e-learning content can be complex: Why bother?

 Translations at dumping prices are never a good idea.
 If you decide to enter a new market, or have multiple corporate languages, you should have a dedicated budget for translation services and consider it an investment in your company’s international growth.
 Your audience will know the difference – and appreciate it.

 If your company has its own language and translation department, great!
 If not, you’re likely to rely on freelance or professional business translation services for all your language needs.
-To get the best outcome of your investment in multilingual e-learning courses, make sure external providers are experienced in handling your translation projects directly work in your e-learning authoring tool, e. g.
+To get the best outcome of your investment in multilingual e-learning courses, make sure external providers are experienced in handling translation projects directly in your e-learning authoring tool, e. g.
 Articulate Storyline 360 or Articulate Rise 360.

 Potential (technical) bumps and opportunities in e-learning translation

 Exporting and importing all necessary content categories (text, captions, voiceover) becomes a lot easier and, more importantly, accurate, when operating in the same system.
 This way you ensure potential video and animation elements are synched with audio, if/then commands are considered (different storylines for different audiences) and closed captions are embedded correctly as they need to be translated separately.